-The state of California is located to the West coast of America and it is USA most populous state by far!
-Sacramento is the state capital, while the Los Angeles the biggest city of California.
+The state of California is located on the West coast of America and it is the USA most populous state by far!
+Sacramento is the state capital, while the Los Angeles the biggest city in California.
 The estimated population calculated in the year 2016 here was around 39 million.
 Most of California sees a Mediterranean climate boasting cool, dry summers and rainy winters.
 Northwestern California sees a temperate climate while the state's eastern side has mountains that create a rain shadow leading to expansive deserts.

 California is one of the largest world economies and is also a global epicenter for information, entertainment, technology, and education industries.
 Nationally, the state is also a huge contributor in the aerospace, manufacturing and agricultural sectors too.
 A lot of students from countries like Japan, Korea, India, Canada, China, etc. choose California for their studies and this state is one of the most active and welcomes the international students.
 The University of Southern California, in fact, recruits more international pupils every year compared to any other college or University across the US.
 The University of California and the Stanford Universities are two of the most cherished and recognized institutions not just in the state but also in the country.

 While the cost of living and tuition fee could be higher in California, however, there are many ways of procuring substantive packages for financial aid.
 With the range of living situations and lifestyles here, it's not difficult for the students studying in California to adjust and the cost of living can be minimized considerably with proper planning.